MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 1. Select **Close**.

-1. Repeat this process for any additional shares.
+1. Repeat this process for any other shares you plan to deploy.